ManikMaity/Learn-ReactJS/broCode-react/README.md

         </div>
     )
 ```
-- The useEffect will print "Render" when the component re-render.
+- The useEffect will print "Render" when the component re-renders.

--Thats why we have to useRef.
+- That's why we have to use useRef.

 ### How to use
-- We have to make a constant with useRef function like this incide the component func -
+- We have to make a constant with `useRef` function like this inside the component function:
 ```js
 const ref = useRef();
 ```
-- useRef returns a obj with one property `current` and we can set `current` by passing value in use effect function.
+- useRef returns an object with one property `current`, and we can set `current` by passing a value in the useRef function:
 ```js
 function UseRefExample (){
     const ref = useRef(0);